shps951023/Trace-Dapper.NET-Source-Code/README.md

-To understand this IL logic, my way: `「Don’t go straight to the details, but first look at the fully generated IL. 」` As for how to view it, you need to prepare the [il\-visualizer](https://github.com/drewnoakes/il-visualizer) open source tool first, which can view the IL generated by DynamicMethod at Runtime.
+To understand this IL logic, my way: `"You should not go directly to the details, but check the complete IL first"` As for how to view it, you need to prepare the [il\-visualizer](https://github.com/drewnoakes/il-visualizer) open source tool first, which can view the IL generated by DynamicMethod at Runtime.

 It supports vs 2015 and 2017 by default.
-If you use vs2019 like me, you need to pay attention
+If you use vs2019 like me

-1. Need to manually extract the `%USERPROFILE%\Documents\Visual Studio 2019`path below
+1. Need to manually extract the `%USERPROFILE%\Documents\Visual Studio 2019` path below
 2. `.netstandard2.0` The project needs to be created `netstandard2.0` and unzipped to this folder
    ![image](https://user-images.githubusercontent.com/12729184/101119088-88b22c00-3625-11eb-9904-2d0033113522.png)